Cost-Efficient Distributed Learning via Combinatorial Multi-Armed Bandits: Numerical Simulations

-As waiting for the $\roundidx$ fastest out of $\workercnt>\roundidx$ workers is on average faster than waiting for all out of $\roundidx$ workers, the adaptive k-sync strategy in \cite{Hanna2020} is significantly faster than the one introduced here.
-With a total budget of $\totalbudget$, the \ac{cmab}-based strategy reaches an error of $\approx \num{2.5e-3}$ while adaptive k sync achieves an error of only $\approx \num{2e2}$.
-Comparing $\policyopt$ to the performance of the model that we studied in theory, learning the mean worker speeds slows down the convergence by a factor of almost three.
+\textbf{Speed.} As waiting for the $\roundidx$ fastest out of $\workercnt>\roundidx$ workers is on average faster than waiting for all out of $\roundidx$ workers, the adaptive $k$-sync strategy from \cite{Hanna2020} is significantly faster than our proposed scheme.
+Comparing $\policyopt$ to the performance of $\cmabpolicy$ with $\cbscale=2\log(j)$, learning the mean worker speeds slows down the convergence by a factor of almost three.
 This is because the chosen confidence radius mostly dominates the mean response time estimates of the workers, which leads to an emphasis on exploration, i.e., more confident estimates at the expense of sampling slow workers more often.
-This is reflected in \cref{fig:counters}, which plots the number of times each worker is employed, with the workers sorted from fastest to slowest.
+While the confidence bound adapted by $\hat{\mu}_{\min}$ accounts for this drawback, $\klpolicy$ achieves the best results.
+However, this comes at the expense of more computational load to calculate the \acp{lcb}.

-Scaling $\cbscale$ with $\hat{\mu}_{\min} \define \min_{\armidx\in [1,\workercnt]} \hat{\mu}_\armidx$ significantly improves the convergence speed, but also delays the determination of the fastest workers.
-While with $\cbscale = 2\log(\iter)$ the policy correctly determined all $\budget$ fastest workers in ten simulation runs, with $\cbscale = 2\log(\iter) \hat{\mu}_{\min}$ in one out of ten simulations the algorithm commits to a worker with a suboptimality gap of $0.1$.
-This reflects the trade-off between the competing objectives of best arm identification and regret minimization discussed in \cite{Zhong2021}.
-However, since the fastest workers have been determined eventually with an accuracy of $99.5\%$, the proposed adapted confidence bound choice seems to be a good one to improve the convergence rate. \cref{fig:tail_cb_regret} compares the theoretical regret guarantee to practical results for both choices of $\cbscale$.
-As the theoretical guarantee is a worst case analysis, the true performance is underestimated.
+\textbf{Worker employment.} Considering the same cost, our proposed scheme is able to achieve significantly better results.
+In particular, with a total budget of $\totalbudget< \num{1.3e5}$ computations, the \ac{cmab}-based strategy reaches an error of $\approx \num{2e-3}$ while adaptive $k$-sync achieves an error of only $\approx \num{6e1}$.